Beat the Drum (album)

-Beat The Drum – Celebrating 40 Years of Triple J was a live concerts and subsequent compilation album and DVD of the concert.
-The concert was a celebration of forty years of Triple J.
+Beat the Drum: Celebrating 40 Years of Triple J is a live album recorded at the Domain, Sydney, on 19 January 2015, at a concert celebrating the 40th anniversary of Australian youth radio station Triple J. The recording was released on triple-CD and DVD in May 2015.
+Performing at the show were acts like Ball Park Music, Hilltop Hoods, Vance Joy and the Presets.

+The album won the 2015 ARIA Award for Best Original Soundtrack, Cast or Show Album.

+Line-up

-The concert was held in The Domain, Sydney, on Friday the 16 of January 2015.
-Acts performing included Daniel Johns, Gotye, Sarah Blasko, Paul Dempsey, The Cat Empire, Owl Eyes, The Preatures, Bernard Fanning, Vance Joy, Tom Iansek, The Presets, The Hilltop Hoods, You Am I, Joelistics and Adalita.
+The performers, which were selected by Triple J presenter Richard Kingsmill, included Daniel Johns, Gotye, Sarah Blasko, Paul Dempsey, The Cat Empire, Owl Eyes, The Preatures, Bernard Fanning, Vance Joy, Tom Iansek, The Presets, The Hilltop Hoods, You Am I, Joelistics, and Adalita.
 The concert was broadcast live on Triple J.

-A triple CD and a DVD of tracks from the concert were released in May 2015.
-The CD version won an ARIA Award for Best Original Soundtrack/Cast/Show Album.

 Reception

-George Palathingal of the Sydney Morning Herald commented that "Some bands' sets tended towards the pedestrian when playing their own material but each featured a sparkling cover, a guest spot or two, a classic of their own or combinations thereof."
-The Conversations Liz Giuffre wrote that "Most of the performers mixed their own music with covers.
+George Palathingal of The Sydney Morning Herald commented that "Some bands' sets tended towards the pedestrian when playing their own material but each featured a sparkling cover, a guest spot or two, a classic of their own or combinations thereof."
+Liz Giuffre wrote on The Conversation that "Most of the performers mixed their own music with covers.
 The pattern made a great novelty for trainspotters in the crowd, but also rewarded long-time listeners with fun trips back through the songbook."
 Sunshine Coast Daily wrote that "Last week’s Beat The Drum Festival in Sydney’s Domain to celebrate 40 years of Triple J on our airwaves was nothing short of spectacular."

-The CD release peaked at #10 on ARIA's Album Chart. and the DVD reached #2 on ARIA's Top 40 Audiovisual chart.
+The CD release peaked at No. 10 on ARIA's Album Chart, and the DVD reached No. 2 on ARIA's Top 40 Audiovisual chart.
 Kate Tala wrote in the Newcastle Herald that the CD and DVD were "jam-packed with an incredible string of guest appearances and unforgettable covers."